 The segment of road that you select will be highlighted in blue and pink (each colour denotes one direction of traffic), and nearby segments that also have counts will be identified by a grey highlight.
 The panel that will open in the top right-hand corner displays the average traffic volume for the segment of road selected as a total.
 You will also see traffic by day of the week and by hour.
 Hover over either of the graphs to get a figure for a specific day or time of day.

-Geofencing is perhaps the most exciting feature of our new MLD tool.
-It allows you to draw a custom polygon around the footprint of any building to capture visits for a given time range.
+Geofencing allows you to draw a custom polygon around the footprint of any building to use as the basis for generating a Visitor Report for that building.
 Geofenced shapes can be stored in your Layers library.

-To view the visitor report from a custom geofence shape that has been added to a mobile layer, simply click on the shape.
+STEP 5: To generate a visitor report from a custom geofence shape that has been added to a mobile layer, simply click on the shape.
 On the menu that appears, click Build Visitor Report.

 💭 Your Feedback Wanted